Dev-Yash-G/Dev-Yash-G/README.md

 ## 🧩 What I Do

 - 🧑‍💻 Build full-stack web applications
-- ⚡ Design clean, responsive UIs with TailwindCSS & Framer Motion
+- ⚡ Design clean, responsive UIs with modern frameworks and libraries
 - 🤖 Experiment with AI tools and integrate LLMs (ChatGPT, Gemini, Groq)
 - 💡 Work on side projects that solve real-life problems
 - 🚀 Constantly learning new technologies — currently diving into **Node.js**, **Next.js** and **LangChain**